Iconica-Development/training_firebase_basics/_slides/5 Cloud Storage/01-intro.md

 - In flutter, in case of an image you can use the Image.network() widget

-- CORS needs to be configured in the Firebase console for this to work for web apps
+- CORS needs to be configured in the Firebase console for this to work with web apps

 ---
 ### Upload